clojuredocs/guides/articles/tutorials/introduction.md

     the-answer (a symbol)  →  a var  →  42 (a value)

-When you type in "`the-answer`", Clojure automatically looks up the var, then from there finds and returns the value 42.
+When Clojure sees "`the-answer`", it automatically looks up the var, then from there finds and returns the value 42.

+Recall that locals (discussed earlier) don't involve vars at all: those symbols refer directly to their values.